Source: Investigators examine ideology of Texas gunman

 Allen, about 25 miles (40 kilometers) north of downtown Dallas and with a population of about 105,000 residents, is among the Dallas-Fort Worth area’s diverse suburbs.
 The area saw the largest Asian American growth rate of any major U.S. metro area, according to U.S. Census figures.
 Those statistics show Allen’s population is about 19% Asian, 10% Black and 11% Hispanic.

-Mass killings have happened with staggering frequency in the United States this year, with an average of about one per week, according to a database maintained by The Associated Press and USA Today in partnership with Northeastern University.

-Balsamo reported from Washington, and Stengle reported from Dallas.
+Balsamo reported from Washington and Bleiberg reported from Allen.
 Associated Press writers Vanessa Alvarez in New York, James Vertuno in Austin, Adam Kealoha Causey in Dallas, Gene Johnson in Seattle and Rebecca Boone in Boise, Idaho, contributed to this report.